lorenzogrv/autotest/abc/bashido/READMY.md

 - The main rule is: given a **sorted** list of the file names, any file can depend upon code from files sorted above, but can not depend on those sorted below.

+> 2017-07-07 01:53:58+02:00

+- Renamed "abc" to "api". api will contain the basic api to use within scripts
+- The way code is sourced actually don't eases arrangement of the feature names